 With the launch of platforms connecting people online, we all knew a new phenomenon would take us by storm.
 From Orkut to Instagram, we have come a long way in perceiving information and showcasing our lives.
 Initially, we did have a considerable stigma around it.
 Society tries to govern what one can and cannot post.
-But every social media platform lets us use our freedom of expression and maintain impose few security guidelines.
+But every social media platform lets us use our freedom of expression and imposes few security guidelines.
 As more people started using these platforms, it was high time that the brands followed the lead.

 Facebook and Twitter became the prime medium for connecting with the masses.
-Instagram, which initially was a photo-sharing app, started becoming a part of marketing campaigns.
+Instagram, a photo-sharing app, started becoming a part of marketing campaigns.
 Memes ironically became an easier way of distributing information and manipulating consumer behavior.
 There was a time when brands focused on creating advertisements that would trigger the masses emotionally—in a way, invoking a sense of belongingness that would nudge the customers to buy their products.
-Later with the help of collaborations with movie and TV stars, the influence would become more substantial.
+Later, with the help of collaborations with movie and TV stars, the influence would become more substantial.
 The budget required was immense.
-Hence it became even more difficult for smaller brands to take up space and improve their consumer footprint.
+Hence, it became even more difficult for smaller brands to take up space and improve their consumer footprint.
 But today, that is not a necessity for successfully marketing a product.

 The era of influencers started shortly after.
 Influencers, by definition, are social media personalities with a considerable following.
-Brands approach them to promote their products and try even more challenging to be relatable via these influencers.
-These collaborations are comparatively cheaper as the production cost for the advert reduces significantly, and the cost of cooperation is far lesser than that of a movie/TV personality.
-Like those weird 5-minute craft videos that show all the impossible scenarios one can come across, brands try to imply their use whether necessary or not.
+Brands approach them to promote their products and try even more challenges to be relatable via these influencers.
+These collaborations are comparatively cheaper as the production cost for the advert reduces significantly, and the cost of cooperation is far less than that of a movie/TV personality.
+Like those weird 5-minute craft videos that show all the impossible scenarios one can come across, brands try to imply their use, whether necessary or not.
 Multi-billion companies aren’t far behind.
-We face a big wagon with all the brands seated inside comfortably, driving our behavior without our realization.
+We face a big wagon with all the brands seated comfortably, driving our behavior without our realization.
 But that’s what clever marketing is.

 Social media platforms have successfully personified brands.
-Hence creating and maintaining the consumer relationship has become easy.
+Hence, creating and maintaining the consumer relationship has become easy.
 Ultimately, it comes down to the quality of services and products.
 Transparency has made it easier for consumers to question the brands and vocalize their grievances to them and the masses.
-That forced the brands to be extra cautious regarding addressing the distresses and strengthening their customer support systems.
+That forced the brands to be extra cautious regarding addressing the distress and strengthening their customer support systems.
 Using the power of data, we consumers can dictate the market.
 Let’s enjoy the memes and converse with the faceless brands like they are the ghosts of our past.